smblott-github/text-aid-too/README.md

 Tips:

 - Prefer not to exit/close the editor until your done.
-Just write the file, and your changes will be updated in the corresponding element.
+Just write/save the file and your changes will be updated in the corresponding element.
 - Paragraphs (separated by `\\n\\n`) are handled separately.
 So one paragraph can be HTML (is it is in the `contentEditable` input, which the next can be